hanqicode/PerkTreeForMyself/Reading/BuildingEvolutionaryArchitectures/Notes.md

 > While architects can’t predict the future, we can at least lower the cost of change so that it doesn’t impact us so nega‐ tively. - Page 126

+## Chapter 7.
+Evolutionary Architecture Pitfalls and Antipatterns

+Do not be a vendor king.
+> To escape this antipattern, treat all software as just another integration point, even if it initially has broad responsibilities. - Page 138